wombleton/gitlaw-nz/acts/C/Commerce Act 1986.md

     (8) Each supplier to whom the determination relates must comply with the requirements imposed by the determination.

+    (9) A determination under this section is neither a legislative instrument nor a disallowable instrument for the purposes of the [Legislation Act 2012][487] (and does not have to be presented to the House of Representatives under [section 41][488] of that Act).

     Section 52P: inserted, on 14 October 2008, by [section 4][486] of the Commerce Amendment Act 2008 (2008 No 70).

+    Section 52P(9): inserted, on 5 August 2013, by [section 77(3)][489] of the Legislation Act 2012 (2012 No 119).

 ##### 52Q Amendment of section 52P determination